aminoa/rc-app/questions.md

 - Following the "Write Yourself a Git" guide (also using Rust)

 Contribute to Dolphin Emulator an "FPS" matrix interpolation mode (allows doubling framerates in GameCube/Wii games)
-- Using Dolphin's fast forward and monitoring the draw calls, interpolate all vertices between current and next frame to create a buffer frame
+- Using Dolphin's fast forward and monitoring the draw calls, interpolate all vertices between the current and next frame to create a buffer frame

 ## Do you plan to attend RC in-person, remotely, or some combination of the two?
 How will this affect your working style?